 C. WHAT ARE THE INVESTMENT STRATEGIES?

-The scheme aims to generate long-term capital appreciation and/or dividend distribution by investing predominantly in a well-diversified portfolio of equity and equity related instruments of dividend yielding companies.
-The scheme investment will be active in nature.
+The Scheme aims to provide long-term capital growth from an actively managed diversified portfolio of equity & equity related securities of companies that generate or expected to generate revenue from services.
+The investment strategy will be active in nature.